p3r7/gridkeys/README.md

 ### gotchas

-in `in` mode, playing grid will only take effect if current script listen to the `virtual` midi device.
+in `in` mode, playing grid will only take effect if current script listens to the `virtual` midi device.

-in `out` mode, playing grid will only take effect if target device is other than `none` or `virtual`.
+in `out` mode, playing grid will only take effect if target device is other than `none` and `virtual`.

 ### future evolutions

-right now only molly-style layout is supported, something like gridstep's would be more versatile.
+right now only `molly_the_polly`-style layout is supported. something like gridstep's would be more versatile.

 ### example usage